Hays Catholic College

 A New Chapter: Grades 7 and 8

-Beginning with the 2012-13 school year, TMP-Marian includes grades 7 and 8 as well as the high school grades 9-12 as has been the case from many years.
-The expansion was prompted by the USD 489 decision in June of 2011 to discontinue operating Kennedy Middle School at the end of the 2011-12 academic year.
-Over the course of that school year the Heartland Parishes approved the addition of grades 7 and 8 at the TMP-Marian campus. (update by R. Brull, July 2012)
+Beginning with the 2012-2013 school year, TMP-Marian included grades 7 and 8, as well as, the high school grades 9-12, as has been the case for many years.
+The expansion was prompted by the USD #489 decision in June of 2011, to discontinue operating Kennedy Middle School at the end of the 2011-2012 academic year.
+Over the course of that school year, the Heartland Parishes approved the addition of grades 7 and 8, at the TMP-Marian campus. (update by R. Brull, July 2012)